I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Everybody was very encouraging and friendly and I never felt like I was slowing anybody down.

-The people who wanted to do extra cycles would often go off in the evenings, or in the mornings, I’m sure they found our regular cycle rides easy but there was always the opportunity to add more, just in case 45km isn’t enough.
+The people who wanted to do extra cycling would often go off in the evenings, or in the mornings.
+I’m sure they found our regular cycle rides easy – but there was always the opportunity to add more – just in case 45km isn’t enough.

 We Had a Walking Tour With a Local Guide

-The next day we had a tour in the morning in Trier with a local guide which was a welcome break from the saddle.
+The next day, we had a morning tour in Trier with a local guide, which was a welcome break from the saddle.

 Lia Always Managed to Find us Toilets!